22 Ideas to Steal from Our Favorite Ranch-Style Homes

-To relieve the monotony of a single-color facade on a ranch-style home, consider a complementary material that adds texture and pattern -- here, a horizontally oriented stone.
-Support beams and pillars add a pop of color that picks up on undertones in the accent wall, while an open front porch helps to connect the home to the site.
+To relieve the monotony of a single-color facade on a ranch-style home, consider a complementary material that adds texture and pattern.
+The asymmetrical front porch of this contemporary ranch house is accented with horizontally oriented stone.
+Richly stained support beams and pillars add natural color that picks up on undertones in the accent wall, while the open porch design helps to connect the home to the site.

-An all-white color scheme proves the perfect match for this stunning mid-century-style home, helping to maximize its low profile and sense of airiness in the landscape.
-A short retaining wall carves out a sidewalk-adjacent nook, while a fun inset of shrubs dresses up the driveway.
+An all-white color scheme proves the perfect match for this stunning mid-century-style home.
+Paired with a sunny yellow door, the bright white siding helps maximize the home's low profile and the sense of airiness in the landscape.
+A short retaining wall carves out a sidewalk-adjacent nook, while a narrow inset of shrubs dresses up the driveway.

-A little bit Zen, a little bit contemporary, this home uses clever details and a restrained color palette for design-smart style.
+A little bit Zen, a little bit contemporary, this home uses clever details and a pared-down color palette for sophisticated style.
 With low profiles and a muted design, the trees and trellis add interest without overwhelming the single-story space.
-A cheery red directs visitors to the front door, while half walls offer welcome spots for entryway task lights.
+A cheery red color directs visitors to the front door, while half walls offer welcome spots for entryway task lights.

-One way to dress up a mostly neutral color is to provide an unexpected pop as contrast -- here, chartreuse for the window and door trim.
-A wide circle walk and inset garden bed filled with a collection of different foliage-focused plants helps to soften the long overhang and low profile of the home.
+One way to dress up a mostly neutral color is to provide an unexpected pop as contrast.
+Here, chartreuse paint highlights the window and door trim.
+A wide circle walk and inset garden bed filled with a collection of foliage-focused plants helps to soften the long overhang and low profile of the home.

 Mid-century modern in its influences, this sleekly styled home offers a number of enviable curb appeal details.
 A low-slung retaining wall deftly maneuvers down a slope, with a wide walk interrupting its movement and directing traffic to the front door.
 Narrow trees offer privacy without blocking the home's profile.

-Again, a ranch-style home equals a cottage-friendly design, thanks to a few cheery details.
-First and foremost: A bright turquoise door provides a pop of color and wayfinding for the front entrance.
-Lighter-colored siding helps the roof -- a darker shade -- from feeling too heavy, while slightly raised flower and shrub beds provide separation between the lawn and the foundation of the home.
+This ranch-style home takes on a charming cottage aspect, thanks to a few cheery details.
+A bright turquoise door provides an unexpected pop of color for the front entrance.
+Lighter-colored siding helps the roof (lined with a darker shade) from feeling too heavy, while slightly raised flower and shrub beds provide separation between the lawn and the foundation of the home.

 Symmetry and asymmetry balance each other in this restrained entry.
 To draw attention to the doors, the homeowners painted them a rich brown, which helps to ground them in the neutral color palette.
-A single side light, a tiered planter, and a bright turquoise chair add unexpected elements and cheery details.
+A single sidelight, a tiered planter, and a bright turquoise chair are inviting elements that add curb appeal.

-One way to create interest in mostly monochromatic color schemes is to supply a texture or subtle pattern.
-The subdued, striped front facade keeps the palette from becoming too bland or boring.
-A restrained pattern for the front walk -- a few sizes of oversize pavers turned at angles to one another -- mimics the forms of the home.
+Create interest in mostly monochromatic color schemes by incorporating a texture or subtle pattern.
+The subdued, striped front facade of this ranch-style house keeps the palette from becoming too bland or boring.
+A restrained pattern for the front walk (a few sizes of oversized pavers turned at angles to one another) mimics the forms of the home.

-Cottage-like in its coziness, this ranch-style home, with multiple volumes and setbacks that indicate different functions, includes a number of details, including shutters, columns, and a small portico, to create visual variety.
+Cottage-like in its coziness, this ranch-style home includes a number of details, including shutters, columns, and a small portico, to create visual variety.
+Multiple volumes and setbacks indicate different functions of the interior rooms.
 Its shaded, woodland setting inspired the casual collection of plants, while a deeper hue of paint grounds the large windows.